asplogic/enclose/README.md

 ### Use cases

-* Make a commercial version of your application without sources.
+* Make a commercial version of your application without sources
-* Make a demo/evaluation/trial version of your app without sources.
+* Make a demo/evaluation/trial version of your app without sources
-* Make some kind of self-extracting archive or installer.
+* Make some kind of self-extracting archive or installer
-* Make a closed source GUI application using [node-thrust](https://github.com/breach/node-thrust).
+* Make a closed source GUI application using [node-thrust](https://github.com/breach/node-thrust)
-* No need to install node.js and npm to deploy the compiled application.
+* No need to install node.js and npm to deploy the compiled application
 * No need to download hundreds of files via `npm install` to deploy your application.
-Deploy it as a single independent file.
+Deploy it as a single independent file
-* Put your assets inside the executable to make it even more portable.
+* Put your assets inside the executable to make it even more portable
-* Test your app against new node.js version without installing it.
+* Test your app against new node.js version without installing it

 ### Install